trifectatechfoundation/teach-rs/content/mods/C-multitasking/topics/synchronization/exercises/mutex/description.md

 - implement `lock`.
 Be careful about spurious wakes: after `wait` returns, you must stil check the condition
 - implement unlocking (`Drop for MutexGuard<T>` using `wake_one`.

 The linked chapter goes on to further optimize the mutex.
-This really is no longer part of a 101 course, but we won't stop you if you try (and will still try to help if you get stuck)!
+This is technically out of scope for this course, but we won't stop you if you try (and will still try to help if you get stuck)!